-If your dog is afraid of bikes and your likely to bump into one on your walk’s route it might be best to keep your dog on a lead unless you can see the path ahead of you.
+If your dog is afraid of bikes and you're likely to bump into one on your walk’s route, it might be best to keep your dog on a lead unless you can see the path ahead of you.
 This way, a cyclist won’t be able to startle your pooch and you’ll have enough time to put them back on the lead if you see a bike ahead.

 Stay alert to your surroundings

 Stay alert on your walks as cyclists could approach from behind you and your dog.
 Checking the path behind you regularly will allow you to prepare your dog or distract them as the bikes pass.

 There are different accessories available to buy to clip on to a dog’s collar or harness that will let those around you know that your dog is nervous.
 This can serve as a polite notice to cyclists to slow down or even dismount when they get close to you and your pooch.

 If it’s the weekend, school holidays or even just a nice day, it might be a good idea to stick to predictable environments that you and your dog know well.
 This could be going to a nearby dog-walking field or simply going for early morning walks when you know it will be quieter.

 What are the rules on shared paths?